 Most penicillin-allergic patients.
 Most penicillin-allergic patients tolerate cephalosporins, but those with a history of immediate-type hypersensitivity reaction (eg, hives and bronchospams) should be treated with a combination that avoids β-lactams and carbapenems, such as ciprofloxacin plus clindamycin or aztreonam plus vancomycin.

 Afebrile neutropenic patients.
 Afebrile neutropenic patients who have new signs or symptoms suggestive of infection should be evaluated and treated as high-risk patients.

 Low-risk patients.
 Low-risk patients should receive initial oral or IV empirical antibiotic doses in a clinic or hospital setting.
 They may be transitioned to outpatient oral or IV treatment if they meet specific clinical criteria.
-Criteria for low-risk designation include neutropenia expected to resolved within 7 days and no active medical comorbidity, as well as stable and adequate hepatic and renal function.
+Criteria for the low-risk designation include neutropenia expected to resolve within 7 days and no active medical comorbidity, as well as stable and adequate hepatic and renal function.

 - Ciprofloxacin plus amoxacillin-clavulanate in combination is recommended for oral empirical treatment.
 Other oral regimens, including levofloxacin or ciprofloxacin monotherapy, or ciprofloxacin plus clindamycin, are less well studied but are commonly used.

 - Patients receiving fluoroquinolone prophylaxis should not receive oral empirical therapy with a fluoroquinolone.

 - Hospital readmission or continued stay in the hospital is required for patients with persistent fever or signs and symptoms of worsening infection.